 Only Take on Work you Can Handle

 It can be tempting to try to take on every project that hits your inbox, but resist the urge.
 By taking on too much or taking on a project outside of your expertise, you will destroy your client’s trust and lose credibility.
 Be honest and upfront about your capabilities and desires.
-If a project is especially interesting to you, but you lack the knowledge or skills, let your client know that you would have to spend time learning something new and factor this into your time management schedule accordingly.
+If a project is especially interesting to you, but you lack the knowledge or skills, let your client know that you would have to spend time learning something new and factor this into your time management calendar accordingly.

 Be Upfront about Obstacles